 <YOUR FLUTTER FOLDER>/bin/cache/lockfile

-The process will be different for Windows.
+The process will be different for Windows, macOS, and Linux.
 Read on to the next section if your operating system is using Windows.

 3. Removing Lockfile in Windows